markmbaum/libode/README.md

 If it's easier to compute the next time step and determine whether the step is rejected all at once, the virtual `adapt()` function can be implemented.
 It should store the next time step and store a boolean for rejection.
 Then `dt_adapt()` and `is_rejected()` simply return those stored values.
 This is how the embedded Runge-Kutta methods are structured because the same information determines the next step size and rejection/acceptance of the current step.

 The point is to make time step selection totally flexible if the embedded Runge-Kutta algorithm isn't suitable.
 For example, this flexibility has been used to set the time step based on stability thresholds of PDE discretizations like the CFL condition for advection or the von Neumann condition for simple diffusion schemes.
 Prescribing the adaptive time step based on these conditions, then using `solve_adaptive()`, can provide huge speed boosts.

+#### "Extra" Functions During Solves

+There is a straightforward way to supplement the built-in solver functions and execute extra code at different points during solves.
+There are five "extra" functions, which are empty virtual functions that can be overridden by the derived class:

+1. `before_solve ()`

+   Executed at the beginning of any `solve_fixed()`/`solve_adaptive()` call.

+2. `after_step (double t)`

+   Executed after every step while the solve function is running.
+The `t` input is the current "time" of the system, or the value of the independent variable.
+Although the system must be in autonomous form, the classes track the independent variable as a convenience.

+3. `after_capture (double t)`

+   Executed each time the state of the system is captured during the second version of `solve_fixed()`/`solve_adaptive()` above (the one with the `inter` argument).
+This function is similar to `after_step()`, but if the output interval is greater than one, it is only called when output is stored.
+The `t` input is the current "time" of the system, or the value of the independent variable.
+Although the system must be in autonomous form, the classes track the independent variable as a convenience.

+4. `after_snap (std::string dirout, long isnap, double t)`

+   Executed after every snapshot in the solver functions that use snapshot output (call signatures 3 and 4 above). `dirout` is the output directory and `isnap` is the snapshot count (starting from 0).
+The `t` input is the current "time" of the system, or the value of the independent variable.

+5. `after_solve ()`

+   Executed at the end of any `solve_fixed()`/`solve_adaptive()` call.

+These functions are meant to be very general.
+They can be used to implement a customized output/storage procedure, print updates, set and reset system variables, or anything else.
+If they are not overridden, they will do nothing.

 ## Testing